 To provide culturally-competent support services to families in a holistic approach in order to improve their quality of life.

-We are proud to be able to offer culturally and linguistically competent services in the areas of mental health, substance abuse, domestic violence, home-based Early Head Start and Great Parents parenting programs, Integrated Care for patients with a chronic medical condition in collaboration with St. Joseph hospital, support and interpretation for pregnant women at Clinica de la Mujer, and Parent Education workshops.
+We are proud to be able to offer culturally and linguistically competent services in the areas of mental health, substance abuse, domestic violence, victims of crime advocacy, parenting education, health education and promotion, wellness workshops, Exito Educativo and support and interpretation for pregnant women at St Joseph’s Women Center.

-In 2000, OCCMH became an authority and stopped providing direct services.
-El Centro became part of Easter Seals and grew to a staff of 35 bilingual, bicultural members.
+In 2000, OCCMH became an authority and stopped providing direct services and Centro became part of Easter Seals.
 Seeing the growing need to provide services other than mental health to the Hispanic community, El Centro separated from its parent organization and formed Centro Multicultural La Familia, Inc. (CMLF) offering a broader array of services for the Spanish-speaking community.
 CMLF is a key player in the Latino community, advocating for services that address the unique needs of the community with Limited English Proficiency.